7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/findings.md

   (success,) = to.call{value: value}(data);
 ```

-**Impact:** Some calls that ought to return a failed (due to excessive build up of memory) will pass the initial `success` check, and only fail afterwards through an `evm error`.
+**Impact:** Some calls that ought to return a fail (due to excessive build up of memory) will pass the initial `success` check, and only fail afterwards through an `evm error`.
 Or, inversely, because `_executeTransaction` allows functions to return data and have it stored in memory, some functions fail that ought to succeed.

-fail due to a gas limit being reached.
-This is especially true for transactions that call a function that returns large amount of bytes.
-In these cases `_executeTransaction` is also very gas inefficient.
+The above especially applies to transactions that call a function that returns large amount of bytes.

+Additionally,
+-  `_executeTransaction` is _very_ gas inefficient due to this issue.
+-  As the execution fails with a `evm error` instead of a correct `MondrianWallet2__ExecutionFailed` error message, functionality of frontend apps might be impacted.

 **Proof of Concept:**
-1. action 1
-2. action 2
-3. ...
+1. A contract has been deployed that returns a large amount of data.
+2. `MondrianWallet2` calls this contract.
+3. The contract fails with an `evm error` instead of `MondrianWallet2__ExecutionFailed`.

+After mitigating this issue (see the Recommended Mitigation section below)
+4. No call fail with an `evm error` anymore.

 <details>
 <summary> Proof of Concept</summary>

+Place the following code after the existing tests in `ModrianWallet2Test.t.sol`:
 ```javascript
   contract TargetContract {
       uint256 public arrayStorage;